-Staff recommends that the Commission affirm the current Spheres of Influence for the Stinson Beach County Water District, the Stinson Beach Fire Protection District, and CSA #33 based on a lack of advantage of organizational alternatives and on the public ownership of all surrounding territory.
-Staff recommends that the Commission affirm the existing spheres of influence that are coterminous with the Districts' boundaries.
+Staff recommends that the Commission affirm the current coterminous spheres of influence for the Stinson Beach County Water District, the Stinson Beach Fire Protection District, and CSA #33 based on a lack of advantage of organizational alternatives and on the public ownership of all territory surrounding existing boundaries of those districts.

-&lt;sup>6 Marin Countywide Plan, Community Facilities Element Technical Report, February 2003
+6 Marin Countywide Plan, Community Facilities Element Technical Report, February 2003; Ed Schmidt, General Manager, SBCWD.